syncrosim/pysyncrosim/docs/quickstart.rst

 Create a New Library
 ^^^^^^^^^^^^^^^^^^^^
 A SyncroSim `library`_ is a file (with *.ssim* extension) that stores all of your model inputs and outputs.
-The format of each SyncroSim library is unique to the SyncroSim package with which it is associated.
-We create a new library class instance using :func:`~pysyncrosim.helper.library()` that is connected (through your session) to a SyncroSim library file.
+The format of each SyncroSim library is unique to the SyncroSim package(s) with which it is associated.
+We create a new Library class instance using :func:`~pysyncrosim.helper.library()` that is connected (through your session) to a SyncroSim library file.

     .. _Library: https://docs.syncrosim.com/how_to_guides/library_overview.html